ready-1/NetCtrl/cline_docs/activeContext.md

 # Active Context

+## CHECKPOINT: 2025-03-03 - API Integration Complete
+This checkpoint represents the completion of all frontend API integration.
+All major components (Authentication, Switch Management, CMS, User Management) are now fully connected to their respective backend endpoints.
+Focus is shifting to documentation and testing.

 ## Current Focus
-- Frontend development is in progress, with basic components (authentication, layout, dashboard) implemented.
-- Focus is now on implementing the remaining frontend components: Switch Management UI, CMS UI, and User Management UI.
+- Frontend development has progressed significantly, with API integration completed for all main components.
-- The backend components (Flask app, authentication, switch management, CMS, worker processes) are mostly complete.
+- Backend components (Flask app, authentication, switch management, CMS, worker processes) are mostly complete.
+- Focus is now on documentation and testing.

 ## Recent Changes
-- Created React components for the core UI elements:
+- Completed frontend API integration for all major components:
   - Authentication UI with JWT implementation and protected routes
-  - Layout components (Header, Sidebar) for consistent UI structure
-  - Dashboard UI for the main application view
-  - Dark mode theme support
+  - Switch Management UI connected to backend APIs
+  - CMS UI with content management functionality
-  - Placeholder components for Switch Management, CMS, and User Management
+  - User Management UI with role-based permissions
+- Refined the authentication flow in the backend and frontend
+- Updated content model for improved revision history
+- Modified Docker configuration for better development experience
-- Implemented AuthContext provider for state management and JWT authentication
+- Implemented AuthContext provider with enhanced token management
-- Set up database initialization scripts
 - Configured Nginx for serving the frontend and proxying API requests
-- Fixed Flask application dependencies:
-  - Added pinned version of Werkzeug (2.2.3) to fix compatibility with Flask 2.2.3
-  - Resolved import error for werkzeug.urls.url_quote

 ## Next Steps
 1. ✅ Create basic database initialization scripts